arivera12/OneLine/README.md

 Quotes are based on a tool which reverse engineering your database and estimates based on the tables, fields and table relationship design.

-Take note that at this time Sql Server is the only Database engine supported, others database engines are planned to be supported before this year ends.
+Take note that at this time Sql Server is the only Database engine supported, others database engines are planned to be supported soon.

 ## Roadmap